Nexmo/station/README.md

 Install required packages, create database and configure `git`.

-Note: A default database and user are created for you when you run the `db:setup` script.
-If you'd like to create and use a different database or user, use `createdb database_name_here` or `createuser username_here` and make sure your `.env` file is updated accordingly.
+Note: A default database is created for you when you run the `db:setup` script.
+If you'd like to create and use a different database or user, use `createdb database_name_here` or `createuser username_here` and make sure your `.env` file is updated accordingly (See [.env.example](https://github.com/Nexmo/nexmo-developer/blob/master/.env.example)).

 ```
 brew install postgres rbenv git yarn nvm redis
 brew services start postgresql
 brew services start redis

 git config --global user.name "NAME"
 git config --global user.email "user.name@vonage.com"